 Women and other community members will be engaged through participatory public engagement approaches such as community dialogues, along with in-depth interviews, focus group discussions, photovoice and participatory video.
 Additional engagement will be with the County government and community-based organizations to draw a potential action plan to tackle the problem.

-This study will lead to a greater understanding on the vulnerability to food and nutrition insecurity among women and children in the community.
-The learning from the project is expected to inform policy and practice in the Kajiado County and other similar settings; i.e. arid and semi-arid settings in Kenya and other sub Saharan African settings.
+This study will lead to a greater understanding of the vulnerability to food and nutrition insecurity among women and children in the community.
+The learning from the project is expected to inform policy and practice in the Kajiado County and other similar settings; i.e. arid and semi-arid settings in Kenya and other sub-Saharan African settings.

 Project period: April 2016 to December 2017